google/security-research/pocs/cpus/xgetbv/README.md

 After 9348279 tests, our XINUSE was 0000000002 vs 0000000000
 ```

-Note that the number of tests is an order of magnitude difference, while there
+Note that the number of tests is an order of magnitude difference, this appears
-are fluctuations this appears to be reliable.
+to be reliable.

-It seems that you can determine whether another process on the same core is
-using AVX instructions.

-It's not clear what the implications are of this, or if it's possible to
+It's not clear what the implications of this are.
+It may be possible to
-influence this, or determine what the other process is doing.
+influence other processes, or determine what other processes are doing.

 ## Relevant Architectures

+We have only observed this on Intel CPUs, no AMD processors appear to exhibit
+this behaviour.

-We have reproduced this on the following CPUs.
+We have confirmed this on the following CPUs:

 ### Skylake
 ```